JasonGlazer/Corrie/README.md

 To install Corrie on Windows:

 - First, install [OpenStudio 2.8.0](https://github.com/NREL/OpenStudio/releases/tag/v2.8.0)
 Other versions of OpenStudio have not yet been tested with Corrie and may not work.
+Corrie does not use the OpenStudio SketchUp plugin.
+If you do not have SketchUp (2017 or 2018) then deselect the plugin when installing OpenStudio.

 - Download the latest Corrie.zip file from [releases](https://github.com/JasonGlazer/Corrie/releases).
 You may need to click on "assets" to see the zip file.